 Board of Directors, American Society of Health Economists (ASHEcon)

-Ad Hoc Committee on the Job Market, American Economic Association (AEA)
+Committee on Economic Statistics, American Economic Association

 Scientific Advisory Board of the Behaviour and Health Research Unit, Cambridge University